mendixlabs/app-services-components/README.md

 ![preview](/assets/preview.png)

 > See test-project [https://reacttreeview-sandbox.mxapps.io/](https://reacttreeview-sandbox.mxapps.io/) for a live demo!
 This project is also used for all E2E tests.
-See at the bottom of this README a preview of the domain model
+See at the bottom of this README a preview of the domain model.
+Test-project can be downloaded [here](https://github.com/JelteMX/widget-test-projects#tree-table)

 ## Features